 FTC Disclosure: This post may include affiliate links.
 If you make a purchase using one of these links, The Artisan Life may receive a commission at no additional cost to you.
 Thank you for your support - it means so much to me and my family!

 Green plantains will always hold a special place in my heart; the night I met the wonderful man who is now my husband, he brought tostones (twice-fried green plantains) to a get together hosted by a mutual friend.
-Green and sweet plantains have remained on our favorites list ever since!
+Plantains have remained on our favorites list ever since!
 Unfortunately, the usual way to prepare any type of plantain is frying in lots of oil.
-The oil is annoying to deal with and, can make a huge mess, and probably isn’t the healthiest way to cook something a couple times a week!
-A month or so ago, we decided to start using the oven more and the oil less, and we’ve had a lot of fun with it.
+The oil is annoying to deal with and, can make a huge mess, and isn’t the healthiest way to cook!
 After having a lot of success with baked, homemade potato chips, we decided to try making baked green plantain chips.
 They worked amazingly well!
 In fact, baked mariquitas de platano are far easier to make than fried green plantain chips.

 Naturally, after creating delicious oven-baked chips, I had to create a worthy dip.
 We both wanted something creamy and garlicy, so we decided to pull out the Greek yogurt and see what we could do.
 After some experimenting, we came up with a delicious, but very simple, garlic lime dip that perfectly complements the plantains.

 If you have a mandoline slicer, it is absolutely perfect for the job.
 If you don’t have one, it’s okay – you can get the job done with a knife and some persistent cutting!
 I’ve made the chips on the thinnest (1/16″) and next to thinnest (1/8″) mandoline settings and both work.
 If you’re using a knife, just to try cut the plantains into slices as thin and even as possible.